hyperledger-solang/solang/docs/language.rst

         }
     }

 The same statement can be used for calling external functions.
+The ``returns (...)`` part must match the return types for the function.
+If no name is provided, that return value is not accessible.

 .. code-block:: javascript